Feeling stressed? Student supports are available to help

 - UM’s Health and Wellness office, staffed by a registered psychiatric nurse, is where you can receive one-on-one support, as well as be connected with a lot of great information and opportunities.

-- While Migizii Agamik – Bald Eagle Lodge remains closed to the public due to the pandemic, Indigenous students can receive support from the Indigenous Student Centre by contacting isc [at] umanitoba [dot] ca or 204-474-8850.
-For cultural support, there are weekly Sharing Circles, including a Two-Spirit (2S) circle.
-Appointments with the ISC Elders-in-Residence and our Student Counselling partners are also available by phone or video; please call the ISC to make an appointment.
+- Migizii Agamik – Bald Eagle Lodge is home to the Indigenous Student Centre advisors and Elders-in-Residence, and several student support providers spend dedicated time there each week.
+Indigenous students can receive support from the Indigenous Student Centre by contacting isc [at] umanitoba [dot] ca or 204-474-8850.
+For cultural support, there are weekly events including Sharing Circles, Fireside Chats, and more.
+Appointments with the ISC Elders-in-Residence and Student Counselling partners are also available by phone, video or in-person; please call the ISC to make an appointment.
+If you want to come by Migizii Agamik in person, they are located at 114 Sidney Smith St. on UM’s Fort Garry campus.

 - The International Centre can provide international students with help and support in all areas.
-Contact the IC by emailing international [at] umanitoba [dot] ca or calling 204-474-8501.
+To book an appointment with an International Student Advisor, call the front desk at 204-474-8501.
+Limited drop in appointments may also be available.

 - Student Accessibility Services is available to provide supports for students with disabilities and to encourage academic success.
 If you require academic accommodations or accessibility supports, contact an accessibility coordinator directly by phone 204-474-7423 or email student_accessibility [at] umanitoba [dot] ca.

-- The Sexual Violence Resource Centre (SVRC) is open for services by phone.
+- The Sexual Violence Resource Centre (SVRC) is located at 537 UMSU University Centre.
 If you are seeking information on sexual violence, or support regarding an experience of sexual violence, call 204-474-6562 or email svrc [at] umanitoba [dot] ca.

 - Recreation Services will help you stay active and keep moving, which is beneficial for mental health.
 A diverse catalogue of programs and services are being offered in-person at the Fort Garry and Bannatyne campuses.
 You can also checkout some great tips and online options on their Virtual health and fitness page.